shubhanshu02/Data-Structure-Interfaces/README.md

-# Data-Structure-Interfaces
+# Data Structure Interfaces

+## About the Repository
 This repository is intended to contain the interfaces of various data structures.

-The repository is implemented in C++.
+ 1. The repository is implemented in **C++**
-Currently it contains -
+ 2. Any viewer of this repository is invited to contribute here.
+ 3. Currently, all interfaces are made for **integers** only
+ 4. Data type of storage objects can be changed just by replacing 'int' by the desired data type.

+## Goals

-* Singly Linked List (Completed)
+ - [x] Singly Linked List
+ - [x] Doubly Linked List
-* Double Linked List (Incomplete)
+ - [ ] Circular Linked List
+ - [ ] Stack
+ - [ ] Queue
+ - [ ] Double Ended Queue (Deq)
+ - [ ] Trees
+ - [ ] Graphs